[navigation]

 Smart Devices

-Not only a house and phone can be smart.
+Not only can a house and phone be smart.
 Beauty devices underwent a digital transformation and can now teach individual consumers how to use them.
-Their compound annual growth rate is 19% resulting in $225.5 billion in 2028.
+Their compound annual growth rate is 5.6%, resulting in $227.59 billion by 2033 (up from $155.42 billion in 2026).

 Brands invest in smart appliances to allow inclusivity to home care.
 This beauty tech trend also appeared due to the aging population, as one in six people will be over 65 in 2050.
 Increasing awareness of personal skin care, beauty, and health urge customers to invest in smart devices that promise them personalized experiences.